iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 We've provided you with appropriate tests to guide and validate your solution.
 You need to make all the tests pass, one by one, by implementing the `load` method in the existing `RemoteFeedLoader` class.

 1) Fork the latest version of the challenge repo.
+Here's <a href="https://guides.github.com/activities/forking" target="_blank">how forking works</a>.

-2) Open the `FeedAPIChallenge.xcodeproj` project.
+2) Open the `FeedAPIChallenge.xcodeproj` project on Xcode 12.

 3) There are two main folders in the project:
 	- The `FeedAPIChallenge` folder contains the production types, including the `RemoteFeedLoader` and dependencies for requesting and loading the feed remotely. ***You only need to change the `RemoteFeedLoader.swift` file to implement the `load` method.***